 What does a dental assistant do?
 A certified dental assistant helps the dental office by increasing the efficiency in the day-to-day operations, performing medical procedures, as well as taking on administrative tasks.
 A dental assistant’s responsibilities may vary by state, and the particular dental office.
+Find a local dental assistant school.

 Becoming a CDA